anasderkaoui/AutoRCX/Additional reports/2nd report.md

 `catkin build` build the necessary files for the ROS workspace <br >

 Now we can create the publisher and subscriber.
 First let's create a package named "pub_sub": `catkin_create_pkg pub_sub` Then create the "scripts" folder where our scripts will be storred: `mkdir scripts` <br >
-In this folder, run theses commands to create the publisher and subscriber: `touch publisher.py` then `touch subscriber.py`.
+In this folder, run theses commands to create the publisher and subscriber: `touch publisher.py` then `touch subscriber.py` <br >
 To make these files executable (change permissions), run this command: `chmod +rwx subscriber.py` then `chmod +rwx publisher.py` (You can also use +777 instead of +rwx.
 Replace + with - to remove permissions.
-Note that “r” is for read, “w” is for write, and “x” is for execute)
+Note that “r” is for read, “w” is for write, and “x” is for execute)<br >
-After that is done, it is time to code !
+After that was done, it is time to code !
 Open the publisher first, using this command: `vim publisher.py` (You can also use nano if you want) and modify it as shown below.
-We will be using Python2 **(ROS Melodic does not support python3)**:
+We will be using python2 **(ROS Melodic does not support python3)**:
 ```python
 #!/usr/bin/env python2